Toronto Snowfall Totals & Accumulation Averages

 There are data and descriptions here of how many days it snows and the total amount of snowfall that Toronto usually gets.
 There are also monthly and yearly counts of the days that Toronto normally has heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when the city can expect its first and last snowfalls of the season.

-All the numbers are long-term historical averages based on weather data gathered from 1981 to 2010 in downtown Toronto.
+The first set of monthly snow totals are averages for 2010 to 2019 recorded at Toronto's Pearson International Airport.
+All the other numbers are long-term historical averages based on weather data gathered from 1981 to 2010 in downtown Toronto.

 How Often it Snows in Toronto